MercuryPay/WebServices.CSharp/README.md

 WebServices.CSharp
 ====================

-VS 2010 console application processing transactions to our web services platform.
+VS 2013 Express console application processing transactions to our web services platform.

+You can modify the destination of the transactions by modifying the URL in the app.config file.

 3 step process to integrate to Mercury Web Services.